Wasserman (company)

-Wasserman (formerly Wasserman Media Group) is a sports marketing and talent management company based in Los Angeles.
+Wasserman Group is a sports marketing and talent management company based in Los Angeles.
 Casey Wasserman, grandson of media mogul Lew Wasserman, founded the company in 1998 and acts as its chief executive.

 History

 In 2002, Wasserman acquired the sports marketing and naming-rights company Envision and the action sports marketing and representation firm The Familie, based in Carlsbad, California.